lucianodiisouza/builders-forecast/README.md

 - [ ] add app icon
 - [ ] deploy to expo
 - [ ] migrate all weather data to context
+- [ ] check if user is online (use expo-network // react-community/net-info)